-Before using the Spider® SC1500-GHS hoist, learn the procedures described in this manual.
+Before using the Spider® SC1000 or SC1500 hoist, learn the procedures described in this manual.
 Any operation in violation of these instructions may result in bodily injury or death.

-This manual is included with each Spider® SC1500-GHS hoist.
+This manual is included with each Spider® SC1000 or SC1500 hoist.
 Additional copies are available from your hoist supplier.
 Keep a current copy of this manual with the hoist at all times.
 It is the duty of the employer to provide each operator with a copy of this manual.
 Spider® reserves the right to make changes or modifications to its hoists.
 Users of this equipment must request current operating information prior to using this equipment.
 Call your local hoist supplier.

-The design and manufacturing of the Spider® SC1500-GHS hoist complies with UL 1323 standards.
+The design and manufacturing of the Spider® SC1000 or SC1500 hoist complies with UL 1323 standards.
 The use of this Spider® hoist within the United States is governed by OSHA CFR 29.
 Consult OSHA CFR 1926 for temporary applications and OSHA CFR 29 1910 for permanent applications.